Benefits and Extras

 It’s a great experience and gives you the chance to meet people, share and develop your skills - or learn some new ones - and do something positive to help others.

-You could choose to volunteer with any registered charity or community group, or participate in one of the activities organised by our Volunteering and Education team.
+You could choose to volunteer with any registered charity or community group, or participate in one of the activities organised by our Volunteering team.

 The Development Programme